-While highly unlikely in the intermediate term, positive rating action may occur if balance sheet metrics show a sustained level of improvement that aligns better with the strongest balance sheet strength assessment level.
+While unlikely in the intermediate term, positive rating action could occur with continued stabilization in capital and improvement in key balance sheet strength metrics.
 Potential rating impact:Minor

 NOTE: Only a rating committee can make a rating decision and the above referenced factors would be taken into consideration, along with all available relevant information in determining a Rating Action.
 However, the magnitude of a potential change in the rating that could reasonably occur as a result of the impact of the factors listed above are characterized by the following summary chart: